James-Z-Zhang00/book-review-server/README.md

 ## Main Objective

-To figure out how the index.js gatekeeper authenication works, `auth_users.js` is responsable for username & password checking (login process).
+Develop a book review server that provides user authentication and authorization features `auth_users.js` is responsable for username & password checking (login process).

-Investigate the relationship between `index.js` and `auth_users.js`.
+Built a client side for sending dynamic HTTP requests by JavaScript Promise and async await Axios

 ## Side Features